-Regina School Division No. 4 of Saskatchewan (Regina Public Schools) is one of the largest school divisions in the province, serving the educational needs of more than 24,000 students in 44 public elementary schools, 8 public high schools, 3 faith-based associate schools, as well as at Campus Regina Public and the Allan Blakeney Adult Campus.
+Regina School Division No. 4 of Saskatchewan (Regina Public Schools) is one of the largest school divisions in the province, serving the educational needs of more than 24,500 students in 44 public elementary schools, 8 public high schools, 3 faith-based associate schools, as well as at Campus Regina Public and the Allan Blakeney Adult Campus.
+The school division operates on Treaty 4 territory and the homeland of the Métis.

 Regina Public Schools is directed by a Strategic Plan intended to convey the division's goals, intentions and aspirations for all students, regardless of their ethnicity, ability, aspirations or life circumstances.
 This includes students who need intensive supports and those whose first language is not English.
 It includes First Nations, Métis and Inuit learners, as well as those who attend the three faith-based associate schools.